-What Does Gray Mean in Interior Design?
+What Does Gray Mean In Interior Design?

 Gray is one of the hottest colors trending in interior design in the 21st century.
 This color goes well with both industrial and rustic interiors.

 - Achromatic: Achromatic gray is a gray where there are amounts of red, green, and blue in the color.
 Silver, a shade of gray, is an example of an achromatic gray shade.
-Chromatic gray shades are shades of gray where there is a greater amount of green, blue, or red, giving the gray a tint of that color.

 - Neutral: Gray is a neutral color that can easily be paired with other neutrals such as natural materials or colors like black, white, and earth tones.
-Neutral tones act as a good backdrop for brighter accent colors, such as red, blue, and other jewel tones.

 - Peace and balance: Gray is symbolically associated with many different concepts such as peace, balance, and truth.
 Gray is also associated with refinement and can make an interior look more elegant.

 - Willow Creek – this gray hue features a dash of violet, which makes this paint color a true original.